-The Bank becomes exposed to liquidity risk when the maturities of its assets and liabilities do not coincide.
-In particular, the Bank may be exposed to increased liquidity risk as a result of its holdings of real estate mortgage loans, which are long-term assets.
+The Group becomes exposed to liquidity risk when the maturities of its assets and liabilities do not coincide.
+In particular, the Group may be exposed to increased liquidity risk as a result of its holdings of real estate mortgage loans, which are long-term assets.
 Although generally holdings of real estate mortgage loans are covered by long and mid-term funding, they are partially financed by short-term and on-demand deposits.
-Maturity mismatches between the Bank's assets and liabilities may have an adverse effect on the Bank's business, financial condition and results of operations if the Bank is unable to obtain new deposits or find alternative sources of funding for existing and future loan and advances portfolios.
+Maturity mismatches between the Group's assets and liabilities may have a material adverse effect on the Group's business, financial condition, and results of operations if the Group is unable to obtain new deposits or find alternative sources of funding for existing and future loan and advances portfolios.